Lvroosa/Projects/Practicum Project/README.md

 In this project, our goal was to inform BTS' label, HYBE, of their recent popularity from 2019-2021 and provide data-driven recommendations for tour locations, setlist strategies, budget allocations, and collaboration opportunities.

-The Spotify dataset that my team used for our analysis can be found [here]: https://www.kaggle.com/datasets/dhruvildave/spotify-charts
+The Spotify dataset that my team used for our analysis can be found [here](https://www.kaggle.com/datasets/dhruvildave/spotify-charts).

 You can find our presentation [here](https://docs.google.com/presentation/d/1LM8if6JyuBvRmr4JiWQEqpTvsapHo6berhHbBW5MarM/edit?usp=sharing).